OPSILab/Service-Catalog/docs/usage/service-description-howto.md

 alert will inform you.

-In **Keyword** tab provide one or more keywords if you want that the Services could be filtered/searchable by a set of keywords
+In **Keyword** tab provide one or more keywords if you want that the Services could be filtered/searchable by a set of keywords.
+Local keywords (only for infomation point of view) can be added in each description class.

 ![](howto4.png)